kanaka/mal/impls/python-compile/readme.md

 ## TODO

++ **Compile Files and Compare Performance:** Analyze and compare the performance metrics between the compiled MAL code and the Python interpreter-based implementation.
 + **Clean Up Code and Submit Pull Request:** Review the codebase for any cleanup or optimization opportunities.
 Once ready, submit a pull request for review and integration.